rakib06/rakib06.github.io/media/files/md/header.md

 # Rakibul's Portfolio
-Versatile AI Expert and Software Engineer | Focused on Financial Crime Compliance</p>
+## AI and Software Engineering Specialist
+Bridging Fintech, Machine Learning, and Data Engineering with Advanced Skills in Python, Java, and SQL Technologies